hancy16/Variable-rate-generative-compression/README.md

 ```
 ### Quantized PCA
 The code for quantized PCA is available at quantized_PCA/
+When reconstructing images using quantized PCA, change the model.py with model_pca.py

 ### Environments
 The code is running on 4 TITAN XP GPUs.
 Modify the gpu_num in the script to change the number of GPUs.